-- Though laminate may have a lower initial cost, most is guaranteed for no longer than 10 years.
+- Though laminate may have a lower initial cost, most are guaranteed for no longer than 10 years.
 With normal wear and tear, it will need to be replaced several times throughout the lifetime of a home, in contrast with hardwood, which can last for generations.

 - Laminate is not hardwood and should not be billed as such in the sale of a home.
 While the quality of laminate has improved significantly in recent years, it does not add to the value of a home the way the hardwood flooring does.